Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: LTE: Learning from Trial and Error

 \subsection{Hinted Extra Rollouts}

-To address the exploration stagnation issue, a trivial approach is to perform extra rollouts~\cite{brorl}.
-For example, when all the G rollouts fail to pass the problem $q$, another G rollouts $\{o_{G+1}, o_{G+2}, ..., o_{2G}\}$ are sampled to increase the chance of obtaining any passed rollouts with positive rewards.
+To address exploration stagnation, a trivial approach is to perform extra rollouts~\cite{brorl}.
+For example, when all of the $G$ rollouts fail for the problem $q$, another $G$ rollouts $\{o_{G+1}, o_{G+2}, ..., o_{2G}\}$ are sampled to increase the chance of obtaining correct rollouts.

 Although the approach of vanilla extra rollouts is sensible, it makes use of no information from existing rollouts and can be inefficient as can be seen from the plain prompt template in Figure~\ref{subfig:prompt-vanilla}.
 Instead, we propose hinted extra rollouts with guidance from existing self-generated trials, making full use of the existing rollouts.